bmatheny/dotfiles/README.md

 * Document relationship between scripts.
 When do they execute?
 On a first run, what executes and in what order?
 In a 'normal' run, what executes and in what order?
 * Handle HTTP/HTTP proxy early
 * Linux support
-* xcode install/select support for macos
+* xcode install/select support for macos: sudo xcodebuild -license accept and something else

 # Notes